By Max Bennett, Extension Forestry and Natural Resources Program, OSU Extension, Central Point.

 Today, the forest is healthy, diverse, and productive.
 Bill and Marion’s sustained and careful stewardship has been recognized with a Jackson County Tree Farmer of the Year award and a John Black Lifetime Achievement award.

 To be sure, there are challenges.
 Several years of drought have increased populations of bark beetles and wood borers, and the steep ground poses difficulties for forest operations.
 High intensity wildfire is an ever-present threat.
 But it’s the same for most forest properties in this region.

 About 18 months ago, Bill and Marion approached me with the idea of donating the property to OSU for the benefit of the local Forestry and Natural Resource Extension program.
 Needless to say, I was extremely excited!
 I have seen how much demonstration forests have benefitted other local Extension programs.
 These are sites for real world, hands-on education via classes, tours, demonstrations, and applied research.
 And in many ways this would be a continuation of what was already happening at the Collins forest, as Bill and Marion have hosted countless tours and classes there over the years.

 Going from an idea to execution proved to be lengthy and sometimes challenging process.
 As Bill said, “I never knew it was so hard to give stuff away!”

 The property is now part of the OSU Research Forest system.
 The intent is to hold on to and manage it as a working forest, much as OSU has done with the Obertueffer tract in eastern Oregon for more than 20 years and counting.
 I’ll be actively involved in management, in collaboration with OSU Research Forest staff.

-For me, this is a dream come true.
-I am spending as much time out there as possible, but of course other duties call.
 My hope is that this Demonstration Forest will be a resource for the whole SW Oregon woodland owner community.
 Stay tuned for updates and opportunities to get involved.